 In total, around 75 students uploaded their work and about three quarters of them actively contributed to discussions in the tool, writing about 2-4 comments each.

-Catherine remarked that the Discussion tool had been an effective “de facto presentation format”, allowing the symposium activity to continue online.
+Catherine remarked that the Discussion on Work had been an effective “de facto presentation format”, allowing the symposium activity to continue online.
 Furthermore, the platform was found to be effective for stimulating a discussion among students.

 For his Mechanical Engineering course, which lasted for 12 months with 80 students, Matthew Waterman required his students to write and submit a report based on the materials covered in the face-to-face sessions.
-The entire process was facilitated within the Discussion Assignment tool with LTI integration into the LMS.
+The entire process was facilitated within the Discussion on Work tool with LTI integration into the LMS.

 In a blended course for first year medical students, the instructor adopted a flipped classroom approach to enhance students’ active consumption of the (video) study materials during the preparation step of the team-based learning process.